 If MMS uses your personal data based on your consent or to perform a contract with you, you may further request from MMS a copy of the personal data that you have provided to MMS.
 In this case, please contact MMS’s Data Protection Officer and specify the information or processing activities to which your request relates, the format in which you would like this information, and whether the personal data is to be sent to you or another recipient.
 Please also provide reasonable information and evidence that permits MMS that the request originates from you as the data subject entitled to receive such personal information and that no one else is abusively trying to access your personal data by requesting a copy of it from MMS.

-If you believe that MMS is not processing your personal data in accordance with applicable EU/EEA data protection laws, you can at any time lodge a complaint with the data protection authority of the EU/EEA member state in which you live or with the data protection authority of the country or state in which MMS has its registered seat.
+If you believe that MMS is not processing your personal data in accordance with applicable EU/EEA/UK data protection laws, you can at any time lodge a complaint with the data protection authority.

 EU residents have the right to lodge a complaint with a data protection supervisory authority (‘DPA’), usually in the country or state where you work, normally live or where any alleged infringement of data protection laws has occurred.
 Details of EU Member State DPAs and EEA DPAs can be found here: ec.europa.eu/info/law/law-topic/data-protection/reform/what-are-data-protection-authorities-dpas_en#answer.